 Right now, it’s hard to predict where we’ll be in three weeks’ time.
 As I’m typing this from my makeshift office in my parents’ home in Shropshire, the UK – and the world – is slowly coming to a standstill.
+Managing mental health in PR is a big issue and now it’s an epidemic sweeping the nation.

 None of us saw COVID-19 coming, nor did any of us believe that it would ever get to the point where we’re all restricted in how many times we can leave our homes in each day, and the sheer urgency of how many lives the virus is affecting daily.
 While I’m used to working for the comfort of my own home (see my previous post for details on that) the impact that both social distancing and, quite frankly, this entire situation is having on my mental health is unavoidable… and I’m not alone.
+Luckily, EAST VILLAGE. takes mental health in the PR industry seriously so I feel supported.

 We’re living through a situation that has never happened before; not a person alive today has experienced anything like this, so it would be foolish of anyone to admit that they didn’t feel some sort of anxiety, worry or panic during a global pandemic.
 But there are ways that we can keep our mental health in check during these strange and uncertain times.